wdfeer/esoterica-origins/docgen/origins.md

 Being capable of erasing and creating history and transforming into a hakutaku.

 - Teacher's Dedication: Gain Haste when standing still in human form.
-- Hakutaku: You have a hakutaku form.
-- Hakutaku Agility: Whilst in hakutaku form, you move 20% faster but cannot wear any armor.
+- Hakutaku Abilities: Whilst in hakutaku form, you move 20% faster and deal 4 more melee damage but cannot wear any armor.
 - Transformation: You are forced into hakutaku form during a full moon.
 - Post-Transformation Sickness: Gain Weakness for 20 minutes and Hunger for 1 minute after exiting Hakutaku form.